-My dad has been dead now for over 14 years.
+My dad has been dead now for 15 years.
 In some ways it seems like an eternity, that he was never here, but thankfully I know that’s not true.
 I still miss my dad as much as I did the day he died but I am really happy for him because I know where he is.
 I know he is healed from all that bedeviled him in the last years of his life.
 I know he is reunited with mom and the rest of his family.
 I know they are enjoying their rest in the Lord and are safely in his care.
 How could I be anything but glad for him?

 My dad continues to influence me in a thousand different ways.
 He’s instilled in me a sense of responsibility for my family.
 He instilled in me a love for life and made me understand the importance of being a responsible and good community member.
-He also taught me a thing or two about honoring my family name, although I haven’t done a very good job with that.
+He also taught me a thing or two about honoring my family name, although I have not always done a very good job with that.

 I have his fierce streak of independence in me in ways that I am only now beginning to understand.
 Dad owned his own business and because it never grew very big, he struggled financially.
 But I know he wouldn’t have traded it in for anything in the world.
 He loved being his own boss and contributing to the growth of his community in that capacity.
 In fact, he was voted as outstanding young businessman by the JCs shortly after he returned home from the Army.
 Maybe that is one of the reasons I enjoy being the rector at St. Augustine’s Anglican Church.